Michael Evans (actor): Biography

 Evans was born on 27 July 1920 in Sittingbourne, Kent; to John Evans, a cricketer and First World War Royal Flying Corps pilot and double prisoner-of-war escapee who wrote the 1926 novel, The Escaping Club, and his wife, the former Marie Galbraith, an Irish concert violinist.
 Evans later told the Toronto Star in a 1992 interview on his return to "My Fair Lady" touring Russia, that aged 12, he decided to be an actor after seeing Sir John Gielgud on stage in "Richard II".

 During the Second World War he was a Royal Air Force navigator, and flew during the Blitz.
 He returned to Winchester College and graduated in 1943, and then studied acting with the Old Vic company, with whom he made his stage debut in London's West End theatre in 1948 as a member of the Old Vic company.

-Evans then moved to United States, making his New York debut in the Broadway theatre production of "Ring Round the Moon".
+Evans then moved to the United States, making his New York debut in the Broadway theatre production of "Ring Round the Moon".
 Evans then played opposite a young Audrey Hepburn in "Gigi" in 1951.
 He then took on the role of Henry Higgins in a touring production of My Fair Lady.

 Evans returned to Broadway in Mary, Mary and made the move to Hollywood when he took a role in Bye Bye Birdie (1963).
 While in Hollywood, he took on many guest starring roles in shows such as: The Man from U.N.C.L.E., Combat!, Perry Mason and his best known television role as Colonel Douglas Austin on The Young and the Restless.
 In the early '80s he played Britain's greatest detective, "Sherlock Holmes" in "Sherlock and Me".